GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 gcloud iot registries update $REGISTRY_ID --region us-central1 --event-notification-config subfolder=log,topic=device-logs
 ```

-This directs IoT Core to send any messages written to the MQTT topic of:
+This configures IoT Core to send any messages written to the MQTT topic of:

   /devices/{device-id}/events/log

-to be directed to a specific PubSub topic.
+to be published to a specific PubSub topic created above.

 ## Deploy the relay function

-You can use either Google Cloud functions or Firebase functions to run the relay.
+You can use either Google Cloud Functions or Firebase functions to run the relay (they use the same underlying systems).
 Here we are using Firebase Functions as the tools are a little more straightforward and there are nice [Typescript starting samples](https://firebase.google.com/docs/functions/typescript).

 The main part of the function handles a PubSub message from IoT Core, extracts the log payload and device information, and then writes a structured log entry to Stackdriver Logging: